 Lou wasn’t playing much guitar at all today, which was a pity, because even though Lou Reed always liked to have a smooth lead guitarist in his band, his own rough guitar solos were often the best parts of his songs.

-I would have been happy with any of a number of sounds, because Lou Reed was a master of sonic experimentation.
+My anxiety would have been reduced by any number of familiarly pleasing sounds, because Lou Reed was a master of sonic experimentation, and that’s what drew me to his work.
 He was a shape shifter.
 Sometimes he wrote catchy songs with easy, bouncy rhythms and hooky rhymes that recalled his early days as a Brill Building-style pop songwriter: “Walk on the Wild Side”, “Hanging Round”, “Sweet Jane”, “Wild Child”, “I’m Waiting For My Man”, “Sally Can’t Dance”.

 Then there were the screaming pounding guitar songs.
 Primal chaos, noise.
 Best applied with Maureen Tucker on drums, but even after Mo was gone Lou found lots of different ways to package and repackage pure noise: “Sister Ray”, “I Heard Her Call My Name”, “White Light/White Heat”, Metal Machine Music, “Murder Mystery”, “Kill Your Sons”, “Leave Me Alone”.
 You could clean out your ears with this stuff — it went through your brain like ammonia, and after 17 minutes of “Sister Ray” on headphones you could really feel reborn.
 At My Father’s Place, I bitterly resented the lack of screeching feedback and noise.
 This was supposed to be a Lou Reed concert!